Nyx0uf/NYXImagesKit/readme.md

 # NYXImagesKit #

 This is a project for iOS which regroups a collection of useful *UIImage* categories to handle operations such as filtering, blurring, enhancing, masking, reflecting, resizing, rotating, saving.
+There is also a subclass of *UIImageView* to load an image asynchronously from a URL and display it as it is downloaded.

 It requires at least *iOS 4.2*.